You need a makeup artist resume that stands out like Kendall Jenner in a Chik-Fil-A.

 That’s good, because a resume needs more than just experience and education.

 It has to show you’re as great to work with as Patrick Ta.

-Do it with "other" sections that make you stand out like a mile of glitter.
+"other" sections that make you stand out like a mile of glitter.

 The sample makeup artist resume sections below show how.